You're invited to our annual

 This year, we're making some exciting changes to the Walk & Roll for Hope.
 For the first time, the event will take place on a Thursday evening instead of the traditional first Saturday in May, allowing participants to enjoy better spring weather.
 Additionally, we're bringing a new 'Taste of Anchorage' experience to the Walk route!
 During and after the Walk, you'll have the opportunity to enjoy delicious treats from some of Anchorage’s best local restaurants such as Humpy's Great Alaskan Alehouse and Spenard Roadhouse.

-Six ways you can support the Walk & Roll for Hope
+Ways you can support the Walk & Roll for Hope

 We rely on your participation to provide necessary funds to support Alaskans who experience intellectual and developmental disabilities, traumatic brain injuries, or mental health challenges.
 Join Hope on Thursday, May 15, as we celebrate the strides made over the past 55 years and renew our commitment to a future where all Alaskans with disabilities have full access to the supports and services necessary to lead meaningful lives.